-Hopefully, the local headhunters haven’t taken a trophy yet.
+So far, the local headhunters haven’t taken a trophy yet.
 And I mean real headhunters, not the recruiting kind.

 She is the only member of the family I was not able to convince to sell her house in 2005 to duck the coming real estate collapse because she thought the nirvana would last forever.
 At least that is what her broker told her.

-My Arabic speaking nephew in Army Intelligence cashed out of the service, and is now attending college on the newly revamped GI Bill.
+My Arabic speaking nephew in Army Intelligence cashed out of the service and is now attending college on the newly revamped GI Bill.

 At night, he trades the markets for his own account.
 Where do these kids get their interest in foreign languages anyway?
 Beats me.
-It’s true that the apple doesn’t fall far from the tree.
+I was happy with seven.

-That is, if I survive my relatives.
+That is if I survive my relatives.

 The Diary of a Mad Hedge Fund Trader